-Leave The Driving To Us!
+Leave The Driving In Bali To Us!

-A journey to the cultural heart of Bali
+Bali trip to the cultural heart of Bali

 Then we will continue to Kemenuh village to see the Tegenungan waterfall.
 Located just 30 minutes from the city of Ubud, it is one of few waterfalls in Bali that is not based in mountain or highlands area.
 You can find it surrounded by wild jungle, creating a truly pleasing, vividly green scenery.
 Those who feel like it are welcome to dip in the freshwater or try nearby springs.
 After the refreshing swim, this Bali trip will lead us to our next stop – the 9th-century temple Goa Gajah, or Elephant Cave.
 This temple is a fusion of Buddhist and Hindu religion that used to be practiced by the Balinese ancestors.
 The centerpiece of this attraction is a cave with beautifully carved stone entrance gate.